ECB turns screws on Greece, stops accepting collateral

 They would almost certainly go bust if their central bank funding was withdrawn, as their foreign peers are unwilling to lend to them as doubts about Greece's future in the euro zone persist.

-Although ELA funds are released by the national central bank, they need to be approved by the ECB, which could limit this program as well if Greece does not make progress on its bailout program.
+Although ELA funds are released by the national central bank, they need to be approved by the ECB, which could limit this programme as well if Greece does not make progress on its bailout programme.

-"The bigger issue is if ELA can run forever, if the program is not on track," Kounis said.
+"The bigger issue is if ELA can run forever, if the programme is not on track," Kounis said.

 Banks in other euro zone countries also own large chunks of Greek debt, though they are more likely to have other assets to use as collateral and will thus not be hit as hard hit.